chainflip-io/chainflip-jit-amm-python/README.md

 ### Running Tests

-We use pytest to run the tests.
+Pytest is used to run the tests.

 ```bash
 pytest